How long are Summer Sessions?

 How do I order a transcript?

-Order a transcript online through MyUCLA or by submitting a Transcript Request Form to the Registrar's Office.
+Students can order a transcript online through MyUCLA (under "Classes") or by submitting a Transcript Request Form to the Registrar's Office.

 I want to take academic courses during the summer.
 Can I live on campus?